-After installing requirements, now enable RabbitMQ apt repository on your system.
-Also you need to import rabbitmq signing key on your system.
+First of all, enable RabbitMQ PPA repository on your system.
+Also, import rabbitmq signing key on your system.
 Use the following commands to do this.

 echo 'deb http://www.rabbitmq.com/debian/ testing main' | sudo tee /etc/apt/sources.list.d/rabbitmq.list wget -O- https://www.rabbitmq.com/rabbitmq-release-signing-key.asc | sudo apt-key add -